AITA For Wanting To Sell My Girlfriend's Dog After It Bit Me | Reddit Post

 Original Post

-Okay so for context I (m33) have been dating my gf (f29) for almost a year and recently moved in with her like 2 months ago.
-Everything was fine until last week when her dog (a pitbull mix idk I don’t really care about breeds) bit me on the wrist after I tried to drag him off the couch.
+Okay, so for context, I (m33) have been dating my girlfriend (f29) for almost a year and recently moved in with her about 2 months ago.
+Everything was fine until last week when her dog (a pitbull mix; I don’t really care about breeds) bit me on the wrist after I tried to drag him off the couch.

-He growled at me so I grabbed his collar to pull him off (he’s not allowed on furniture, I made that clear when I moved in) and he just turned and bit me.
-Not super deep but it bled and now I got this nasty scab and it’s still sore.
+He growled at me, so I grabbed his collar to pull him off (he’s not allowed on furniture; I made that clear when I moved in), and he just turned and bit me.
+Not super deep, but it bled, and now I have this nasty scab, and it’s still sore.

-I yelled and kicked the coffee table and the dog ran off and she came running and got all mad at ME like I provoked him or something.
-I told her that was BS and that the dog is dangerous and we needed to get rid of him, like, either to the pound or sell him to someone who knows how to control animals.
+I yelled and kicked the coffee table, and the dog ran off.
+She came running and got all mad at me like I provoked him or something.
+I told her that was BS and that the dog is dangerous and we need to get rid of him—either to the pound or sell him to someone who knows how to control animals.

 She freaked out and said he’s never bitten anyone in 5 years and that *I* scared him.
-She wouldn’t stop crying and made this huge scene like I’d asked her to s***t the thing or whatever.
+She wouldn’t stop crying and made this huge scene like I’d asked her to get rid of the dog or whatever.

 I tried to make it right by calling a buddy of mine who works with a breeder and asking if he knew anyone who might take the dog for like $200.
 I figured I’d just make the decision and deal with her being mad later since she was acting all emotional and not rational.

-Well she found out cause I guess he texted her instead of me (thanks bro) and now she’s furious, like full-on packing her stuff mad.
-I told her she was overreacting and this was a HEALTH issue (I could’ve gotten infected or worse!) and that if she was really serious about me she’d pick my safety over a mutt.
+Well, she found out because I guess he texted her instead of me (thanks, bro), and now she’s furious—like full-on packing her stuff mad.
+I told her she was overreacting and that this was a health issue (I could’ve gotten infected or worse!) and that if she was really serious about me, she’d pick my safety over a mutt.

 Now she won’t talk to me and told me to stay at my mom’s while she “thinks things over.”
-She’s posted some passive-aggressive story about betrayal and “protecting those who can’t speak” and our friends are blowing up my phone saying I was outta line.
-Idk.
+She’s posted some passive-aggressive story about betrayal and “protecting those who can’t speak,” and our friends are blowing up my phone saying I was out of line.
+I don’t know.

 Edit: Okay.
 So.